privacybydesign/pbdf-website/pages/en/irma-explanation.md

 is a not-for-profit organization, without commercial targets.

-Even if you do not have a concrete application in mind, but wish to contribute to the IRMA development, via your efforts or via a financial contribution, do [get in touch](/contact-en).
+Even if you do not have a concrete application in mind, but wish to contribute to the Yivi development, via your efforts or via a financial contribution, do [get in touch](/contact-en).

 [To the top](#top)